-I have been teaching in higher education for more than a decade.
+I have been teaching in higher education in the UK for a number of years.
 I started as a tutor of media, discourse and communication seminars while I was a PhD student at Lancaster University during 2008-2012.
 I later taught English for Academic Purposes and Study Skills to various age groups and nationalities, at the Universities of Lancaster, Heriot-Watt and Edinburgh.

 Since 2019, I am a Senior Fellow of Higher Education Academy (SF HEA).